"

 Step 1: First, draw a Venn diagram with three intersecting circles to represent the three intersecting sets: Notes, Flash Cards, and Review.
 Label the universal set with the cardinality of the class.

-A three-set Venn diagram overlapping one another is given.
-The first set is labeled Notes, the second set is labeled Flash Card, and the third set is labeled Review.
+A three-set Venn diagram labeled Notes, Flash Card, and Review.
 Outside the Venn diagram, 'U equals Class equals 43' is marked.

 Figure 4.
 Venn diagram for Step 1